 High Profit Opportunities and Risks

-The main source of returns for Venture Capital firms are the proceeds from the sale of the investment.
+The main source of returns for Venture Capital firms is the proceeds from the sale of the investment.
 However, these returns are associated with high risks, including total loss if the business idea fails.
 The values of young companies often lie in intangible assets and human capital, which makes it difficult to evaluate and secure investments.

 Advisory and Control Function